BIM Adoption BENELUX

 They have developed guidelines for the use of BIM in various projects.
 They focused on adapting the already established Design-Tender-Build contracts to include BIM process guidelines.
 These guidelines include information about BIM, document sharing, and a standardised BIM protocol for all projects.

-Are There Any National Standards For BIM In The BENELUX region?
+Are There Any National Standards For BIM Adoption BENELUX?

 The Netherlands has already developed the Dutch Information Exchanges Standards (VISI).
 This gives requirements for data structures when communicating on a project.